Batth9152/Data-Site/README.md

+!Note, this file is not related to Bluevale or the WRDSB school board.

 # Data-Site

-Bluevale electric car data mangement website code file.
+Data management website code file.